LaardCommunity/LaardCommunity.github.io/events.md

 <h2>1st online meeting</h2>
 The meeting will take place on zoom platform on the <b>9th of January 2025</b>, Meeting Time: <b>11:00-14:00 in UK time (6:00-9:00 North America East Coast, 19:00-22:00 Japan/Korea)</b> with a short break.

-The programme will be as followed:
+The programme will be as follows:
 <table border="1" style="border-collapse: collapse; width: 100%;">
   <thead>
     <tr>